Discovering others performing actions with self interest masked by a facade of altruism is a depressing realization.

 By Expecting Selfishness, You’ll Be Trained to Notice Kind-Hearted Individuals

 Cherish the people in your life who gravitate away from selfish behavior, and become good at spotting a truly kind individual.
 These people can only be labeled as kind when you normalize what selfish looks and feels like.
-If you assume most of humanity to be innately kind-hearted, you will miss out on the people who actually are.
+If you assume most of humanity to be innately kind-hearted, you will miss out on the people who actually are and become depressed in realizing that most are not.